Connect with us

 Trinidad And Tobago Coast Guard Investigates Tug Boat And Barge Bound For Guyana.
 Tug Boat Identified As “Solo Creed” Towing A Badge With Fuel From Panama To Guyana

-“you really took that long to come forward and to take ownership of this?
-This is your vessel and you have not arrived to Tobago as yet?
+“You really took that long to come forward and to take ownership of this?
+This is your vessel and you have not arrived to Tobago as yet?”

 Continue Reading